+Culturally Relevant Approaches to Education & Social Justice.
 This course will apply a systems thinking approach to the exploration of the relationship between education and social justice in a democratic society.
-In this course students will examine historical and contemporary research and theoretical frameworks for education as a tool for addressing social inequality and structures of power as they relate to the purpose of education, access to educational opportunity and disparities in outcomes.
+In this course, students will examine historical and contemporary research and theoretical frameworks for education as a tool for addressing social inequality and structures of power as they relate to the purpose of education, access to educational opportunity, and disparities in outcomes.
 Examining the frame of education as a public good, particular attention will be paid to the education of diverse student populations and the potential of education to address both individual and societal needs.
-As a result of the course, students will begin to situate themselves with the intersection of education and social justice while articulating a professional identity and purpose.
+In this course, students will also examine, learn, and apply research and theory about culturally relevant practices in education.
+Focusing on an asset-based stance toward working with students, families, communities, and colleagues, students will learn strategies that recognize and value K-12 students’ identity and culture in order to cultivate a classroom community that supports student autonomy, motivation, self-regulation, and achievement and that facilitates effective, respectful partnerships with families and community members.
+As a result of the course, students will begin to situate themselves within the intersection of education and social justice while articulating a professional identity and purpose.

+Advocating for Learners & Learning.
 This course serves as the capstone experience for the MAET program.
 In this course, students will synthesize their learning experiences throughout the program and develop the skills and dispositions needed to develop as teacher leaders and advocates.
 Students will examine the role of teachers in education advocacy efforts and develop a professional identity as it relates to advocacy and leadership.
 Using a project-based learning format, students will work collaboratively in cross-track groups to address inequity in education from a systems-thinking perspective.